• Skip to primary navigation

 Home » Cookies

+This is the best Small Batch Brownie Cookies recipe that makes 8 perfectly fudgy and deeply chocolate cookies.
+I make them almost weekly to satisfy my chocolate cravings and they ALWAYS hit the spot!
+They are SO GOOD, so moist and so soft.
 Prepare for a chocolate overload!
 These cookies are by far the FUDGIEST melt-in-your-mouth cookies you will ever come across.
-Plus they are flourless just because that's how this recipe is designed, but that also means they are gluten-free which means you can feed them to all of your friends.
-If a small batch isn't enough, check out my full batch Brownie Cookies recipe here!
+They are also flourless just because that's how this recipe is designed, but that also makes them gluten-free which means you can feed them to all of your friends even if they have an allergy to wheat.
+Have you ever had a molten chocolate cake or chocolate lava cake?
+This is like the equivalent to that in cookie form.
+If a small batch isn't enough, check out my full batch Brownie Cookies recipe, and maybe also try my Chocolate Lava Cookies too.

 • Easy to make - these cookies are a cinch to make!
 They use just a handful of simple ingredients and you're just 30 minutes away from heaven!

-• Fudgy brownie cookies - the texture of these cookies is the definition of fudgy!
+• Fudgy brownie cookies - the texture of these cookies is like pure fudge as they just melt in your mouth.
 If you love chocolate then you are in for a treat.

 • Shiny crinkle crust - using the method I have below for this recipe guarantees that you will get the shiny crust.